lawsecnet/Resources/Cyber.md

 [Light Blue Touchpaper](https://www.lightbluetouchpaper.org/) - University of Cambridge Computer Laboratory's blog.
 Lots of great academic writing on security engineering.

+[International Journal of Proof of Concept or GTFO](https://www.alchemistowl.org/pocorgtfo/) - zin on reversing, be sure to check in how many ways you can open the file :)

 [Troy Hunt](https://www.troyhunt.com/) - Have I been pwned?'s creator personal website.

 [Zaufana Trzecia Strona](https://www.z3s.pl) - Best Polish infosec blog.